-• With the growing concerns over electromagnetic pollution, low-cost, environmentally friendly, and high-performance electromagnetic wave absorption (EWA) materials have attracted significant attention.
-This study reports the synthesis of porous Fe3O4/C composites, which incorporate both dielectric and magnetic loss mechanisms, through the carbothermal reduction method and the optimization of waste ratio to enhance EWA performance.
-The Fe3O4/C-10 composites, with 10 wt% soybean residues, demonstrated the best EWA performance, achieving a minimum reflection loss of -56.4 dB and a bandwidth of 2.14 GHz at a thickness of 2.23 mm.
-This enhanced EWA performance was primarily attributable to the improved impedance matching and the synergistic effect between dielectric and magnetic losses.
-Furthermore, radar cross-section simulations confirmed the practical feasibility of the porous Fe3O4/C composites.
-This study proposes a viable strategy for utilizing soybean residue and electrolytic manganese residue, highlighting their potential application in EWA.
+• With growing concerns regarding electromagnetic pollution, low-cost, environmentally friendly, and high-performance electromagnetic wave absorption (EWA) materials have attracted significant attention.
+This paper reports on the synthesis of porous Fe3O4/C composites that incorporate dielectric and magnetic loss mechanisms via the carbothermal reduction method and optimization of waste ratio to enhance EWA performance.
+The Fe3O4/C composites with 10wt% soybean residues (Fe3O4/C-10), demonstrated the best EWA performance, achieving the minimum reflection loss of –56.4 dB and a bandwidth of 2.14 GHz at a thickness of 2.23 mm.
+This enhanced EWA performance is primarily attributable to improved impedance matching and the synergistic effect between dielectric and magnetic losses.
+Furthermore, radar cross-sectional simulations confirmed the practical feasibility of the porous Fe3O4/C composites.
+This study proposes a viable strategy for utilizing soybean residue and electrolytic manganese residue, highlighting their potential applications in EWA.

 • loading